Please be sure to read these guidelines before signing and submitting your application.

 Market Times and Locations

 Joseph: Saturdays, 9 am – 2 pm, May 25 – October 12, 2023 604 N Main St, Joseph, next to Stein Distillery

 All products must be of good quality and of local origin, defined as being from Wallowa County first, then surrounding areas.
 Priority is given to products grown, raised, produced or gathered by the vendor in Wallowa and/or Union counties.
 It is expected that all or most of the produce will be grown by the vendor.
 Exceptions may be made for vendors offering produce not otherwise available at the market by permission of the Market Manager and/or Board.
 All produce not grown by the vendor must be from identifiable family farm(s) and its origin must be clearly signed.
 Information on growing practices should be available.
 Blanket brokering of produce is not allowed at the market.

 Market Manager and/or Board make the final decision on what may be sold at the market.

 Handmade crafts made by the vendor are eligible for the market.
+Arts and Crafts vendors must craft with their own hands the products they offer for sale.
+Used, flea-market goods, manufactured items, or commercial brand merchandise are not permitted at the market.
 We encourage crafts made from locally grown or gathered materials or having a connection to gardening or food.
 There must be some element of hand-crafting, up sourcing, or addition of a creative element to your product.
 All crafts must meet the approval of the Market Manager and/or Board.
 The market’s goal is to not exceed 75% craft vendors, but this may be necessary to guarantee a full market.

 The market gives preference to vegetable, herb plants and flowers started in Wallowa County.